afreidz/no.de/README.md

 of no.de's xorg adapter, the id of the window container is the xid of the xwindow that is being mapped.
 A window container must be a child of a section container, and has no children of its own.
 Once a window is present, its geometry (which is the key function of the base container class these concepts inherit from) can be fed to the X11 client which will handle resizing/moving/mapping the window on screen.
+The window container instance itself does not have an insight into the application that is being rendered, but is purely conceptual and used to feed geometry to the X11 client.

 * **Notes**
     * Bare minimum, the manager needs a root, a workspace, a section in order to create an instance of a window to get geometry for rendering